[an error occurred while processing this directive]

 Tripsdrill

-The other coaster at the park is Rasender Tausendfüßler (#336), a custom design by Zierer that takes advantage of the terrain for maximum effect.
+The other coaster at the park is Rasender Tausendfüßler (#337), a standard Zierer ride which nevertheless feels like a custom layout thanks to carefully sculpted terrain.
 Like many other Zierer coasters, the train is sufficiently long that front seat riders are already all the way down the first drop before the train picks up any speed.

 2004